cloudeteer/terraform-governance/docs/Module - Create a new Module.md

 Official documentation from HashiCorp on publishing modules: <https://developer.hashicorp.com/terraform/registry/modules/publish>

-Requirements from the Terraform Registry:
+Requirements from the Terraform Registry (which is already done):

 - The GitHub App "Terraform Registry" needs permissions to read repositories and create webhooks in the [cloudeteer](https://github.com/cloudeteer) GitHub organization.
 This was initially set up in issue <https://github.com/cloudeteer/tf-mod-lib/issues/360>.